Christ-Mind-Teachings/cmi-col/index.md

 </p>

 <p>
-Choose Only Love is a compliation of seven volumes, four of which are available now.
+Choose Only Love is a compliation of seven volumes, five of which are available now.
 The remaining volumes are expected to be avilalbe by the end of 2021.
 Each will be added to the Library as they are ready.
 </p>